The name of the Society is FEDERATION OF MOUNTAIN CLUBS OF BRITISH COLUMBIA.

 (c) rules, not being inconsistent with these By-laws, which are made from time to time by the Society in general meeting.

 (2) No rule, made by the Society in general meeting invalidates a prior act of the Directors that would have been valid if that rule had not been made.

-No Director shall be remunerated for being or acting as a Director but a Director shall be reimbursed for all expenses necessarily and reasonably incurred by him while engaged in the affairs of the Society.
+No Director of Officer shall be reimbursed for being or acting as a Director of Officer but shall be reimbursed for all expenses necessarily incurred while engaged in the affairs of the Society.